aslilac/lavender/reference/intro.md

 To be clear, it is harder, but you will also learn more, be challenged more, and enjoy the end product more as a result.

+## Terminology and Notation
+Through out this book, I will use the same notation as all of ARM's documentation when referring to bit ranges in a value.
+That is, in a 32 bit number, the bits go in order from bit 31 to bit 0.

+For example,

+> The decode bits of an instruction are defined to be bits[27:20] and bits[7:4].